bluebird89/docs/linux/unix.md

   - Write programs that do one thing and do it well.
   - Write programs to work together.
   - Write programs to handle text streams, because that is a universal interface.
-* 《The Art of Unix Programming》总结了下面这些哲学
+* 《The Art of Unix Programming》总结
   - Rule of Modularity: Write simple parts connected by clean interfaces.
   - Rule of Clarity: Clarity is better than cleverness.
   - Rule of Composition: Design programs to be connected to other programs.